bluk16/funWithFuture/README.md

 # funWithFuture

-Playing with multi-threading in java syntax.
+Playing with asychronous programming in Java, using future and thread pool concept.